rombrew/phobia/doc/StateObserver.md

 The main sensorless method is a flux linkage observer.
 It is based on BEMF induced in stator windings when rotor flux is moving.
-This method works well when the value of BEMF is greater that voltage distortion (dUDT).
+This method works well when the value of back EMF is greater that voltage distortion (dUDT).
 Look at the synchronous machine equations:

 	iD
 	-- * Ld = uD - iD * R + fluxQ * wS